irmafrat/507_final_project/README.md

 The datasets were available through the [Documenting the Now tweet catalog](https://catalog.docnow.io/).
 Both datasets were txt files that contained tweets ids.
-Using the TWARC package and the Hydrator, both created by Documenting the Now, the program is able to retrieve the full record of the tweets.
+Using the Hydrator, program created by Documenting the Now, this app is able to retrieve the full record of the tweets.

 |    DATA    |    ORIGINAL FILE RETRIEVAL   |   QUANTITY USED IN THE DATABASE    |   FORMAT     | CODE TO SELECT TWEETS GENERATE A SMALLER SAMPLE |
 |------------| --------------------------   | ---------------------------------- | ------------ | -------------|